ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/operation-complexity.md

 ---
-title: Query complexity
+title: Operation Complexity
 ---

-Query complexity is a useful tool to make your API secure.
-The query complexity assigns by default every field a complexity of `1`.
+The operation complexity analyzer is a useful tool to make your API secure.
+The operation complexity analyzer assigns by default every field a complexity of `1`.
 The complexity of all fields in one of the operations of a GraphQL request is not allowed to be greater than the maximum permitted operation complexity.

 # Static Request Analysis